 3 SCH.
-This course is an introduction to the biologic, cellular, and genetic basis of neoplastic growth, mechanisms of carcinogenesis, a review of methods used in epidemiologic studies of cancer, the epidemiologic studies of cancer and current knowledge regarding causation and prevention.
+This course is an introduction to the biologic, cellular, and genetic basis of neoplastic growth, mechanisms of carcinogenesis, a review of methods used in epidemiologic studies of cancer, the epidemiologic studies of cancer, the epidemiologic characteristics of major types of cancer and current knowledge regarding causation and prevention.
 It is designed for students who are interested in chronic diseases, especially those who plan further study and/or research in the area of cancer epidemiology.
-Prerequisites: EPID 5620 or permission of instructor.
+Prerequisites: EPID 5100 and EPID 5110.